brightzheng100/instana-handson-labs/part-2/lab-2.2.md

 # Ctrl + C to stop it

 # And start it again at the background
-nohup bash -c "mvn spring-boot:run" &> app.out & echo $! > app.pid
+nohup bash -c "mvn spring-boot:start" &> app.out & echo $! > app.pid

+# Tail the logs
+tail -f app.out

+# Ctrl + C to quit tailing

 # Perform some checks
 # Health Check